zowe/zowe-pli-language-support/README.md

 You can also insert a code snippet by typing the name of the snippet in your code and clicking on the autocomplete text.

 ### Include File Support
 The PL/I Language Support extension supports include files used in your source code as long as they are stored locally in an **/inc** folder in your workspace.
 Files with the extensions `.inc` and `.mac` or with no extension are recognised as PL/I include files.
+The `%INCLUDE` statement is supported by default, variations on it such as `++INCLUDE` must be specified in `proc.grps.json`.XGGM

 The Find All References and Go To Definition functionalities are extended to work for occurrences of include file names, variables and paragraphs in the main PL/I file.

 * **Find All References** identifies all occurrences of variables and paragraphs from include files in the code.
 * **Go To Definition** enables you to right-click on any variable or paragraph to reveal a definition of the element.
 If the definition is in an include file, or the name of an include file, the include file opens.

+### Preprocessor Support

+### Define Compiler Options

 ## Integrate with Zowe Explorer